 Which Android Phone Is the Best Value for Money?

 There are a lot of great, affordable smartphones out there.
-That being said, there is a difference between being cheap and being a great value.
+That said, there is a difference between cheap and great value.

-While phones like the Moto G Power and the Nokia G20 are very cheap compared to the competition, lower prices are seen in the quality of the devices themselves.
-Those are both very good phones, but their long battery lives and sturdy nature don’t change that they are phones built for a budget.
+While phones like the Moto G Power and the Nokia G21 are very cheap compared to the competition, lower prices are seen in the quality of the devices.
+Those are excellent phones, but their long battery lives and sturdy nature don’t change the fact that they are phones built for a budget.

-Instead, the best value for a phone is between the OnePlus 9 and the Google Pixel 6.
-Both of these devices have incredibly powerful processing power, and they come in at the exact same price.
+Instead, the best value for a phone is between the OnePlus 9 and the Google Pixel 7.
+These devices have impressive processing power and come at the same price.
 Either phone would serve you incredibly well, and they will both be viable devices for years to come, but which one is the best value for your money?

 With that in mind, the Google Pixel 6 stands on top.
-It is a newer phone made with better materials, and the new, experimental Tensor chip that Google claims is the next step in mobile phone processing units.
+It is a newer phone made with better materials and the new, experimental Tensor chip that Google claims are the next step in mobile phone processing units.

-At only $599, half the Samsung Galaxy S22 Ultra price, the Google Pixel 6 is an amazing value for what you are paying.
+At only $599, half the Samsung Galaxy S22 Ultra price, the Google Pixel 7 is a fantastic value for what you are paying.

 What Is the Most Durable Android Phone?

-Durability is, unfortunately, something that is not prioritized by most companies developing smartphones.
+Durability is, unfortunately, something that needs to be prioritized by most companies developing smartphones.
 Instead, they are designed to be tailored to different types of cases that you can purchase separately with varying levels of protection.

-Since smartphones are made with a lot of glass on the outside, getting the right protection is vital and should be done as soon as possible.
+Since smartphones have glass on the outside, getting the proper protection is vital and should be done as soon as possible.

-However, that doesn’t mean that all phones are created equal for durability.
+However, that doesn’t mean all phones are created equal in durability.
 For example, the Google Pixel 6 advertises its water resistance, using that as a selling point and allowing people freedom regarding how they store and use their phones.

-Alternatively, the cheap yet bulky Moto G Power is very large and tough, making it much harder to snap in half than some of its peers.
-Some phones are made from aluminum parts, while others are made from plastic, which is another reason to invest in a phone with higher quality materials.
+Alternatively, the cheap yet bulky Moto G Power is massive and tough, making it much harder to snap in half than some of its peers.
+Some phones are made from aluminum parts, while others are made from plastic, which is another reason to invest in a phone with higher-quality materials.

-While you won’t find any indestructible phones on this list, some are tougher than others.
+While you won’t find indestructible phones on this list, some are tougher than others.